aofleejay/learn-ios/README.md

 - Adjust the size of objects for specific screen using size classes.
   - iOS devices have two size classes for width and height that can be either regular or compact.
   - By clicking on `+` button in the inspector panel, you can add size classes to that property.
+- Testing dark mode by clicking on `Environment Overrides` and select dark mode in `Apperance` section.
+- Learn how to use `UITableViewController`.

 ---